-Practical ways to protect your employees from hackers and phishing attacks
+How to protect your employees from phishing attacks

 Sensitive information is stored and accessed digitally by businesses every day.
 While it’s a lot more convenient for companies to have data stored digitally, unfortunately this also means these files are more vulnerable to attacks from hackers.
 Malicious users can gain access to a company’s data in several ways, including phishing, a method which takes advantage of unsuspecting employees as a gateway.

 However, there are also a number of ways companies can protect themselves and their data from such attacks.

 Communicating regularly with your team about phishing attacks is critical.
 Most people in an organization learn from these mistakes, but it takes one compromised incident in order to put them on high alert.
 Having regular meetings about what a phishing attack might look like helps prepare your team in advance of a breach.
 You can reinforce these meetings by highlighting the consequences of these attacks not only for the company’s reputation, but also for the security of customer information.
 Phishing sites regularly use similar-looking domains that mimic popular online sites your company may be using.

 Update your software

 A basic and simple method that many businesses neglect is to simply update their software.
 This can be your content management system platform, cloud-based tool or any other program you use.
 Software and technology companies are always adding security protocols to their products, but they won’t work if you aren’t updating your apps and tools.
 You can choose an auto-update feature in your tools’ settings that will automatically update the solutions you use.
 If you’re more tech-savvy, you can create manual updates too.
 But the key is to stay on top of these changes and to update your entire suite of tools to keep your data safe from hackers.

 Use Multi-Factor Authentication